blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_SETUP_README.txt

   =======

-  The d.tmp file is used to create the d.txt file (configuration file for ATRT) and the config.ini file (configuration file for MySQL Cluster).
+  The d.tmp file is used to create the d.txt file (configuration file for ATRT) and the config.ini file (configuration file for MyBlockchain Cluster).
 This file does not have to be called d.tmp, it can be called by any name.
 The file will be feed to make-config.sh.
 All options in the file separated by two parts:
 * Original options.
 They are located before '-- cluster config'.
 Description of